 If you have already decided on noise-free doors, consider getting noise-free windows as well.
 This combination will enhance the beauty of your home, and insulate it from dust, noise, pollution and rain, among other elements of nature.

 Say No to Crackers

-No two ways about it - If you are already against crackers, take an initiative to make others aware as well.
-Coupled with the noise-free doors you plan to install, and you are in for a rather peaceful and pollution-free Diwali.
+No two ways about it - If you are already against crackers, take the initiative to make others aware.
+Coupled with the noise-free doors you plan to install, you are in for a rather peaceful and pollution-free Diwali.

 Use Earthen Lanterns

 You can celebrate the festival by lighting earthen lanterns.
 They do not harm the environment and at the same time, they make the house look beautiful.

 Use Natural Colours

 Rangolis are an intricate part of Diwali.
 It completes the decoration of the house.
 To make your Diwali clean, make use of natural colors rather than artificial ones.
 Such colors which are made of structured polymers are non-biodegradable and pose a threat to the environment.

 These are 4 easy steps that each one of us can undertake to celebrate a pollution-free Diwali.
 Make a promise to yourself to follow all of these during the festivities this year.

 I like the service offered by fenesta.
 Its one of the best upvc window making company.
 Thanks to fenesta raipur and Mr.prakash